ferdinandyb/bibtexcite.vim/README.md

 A simple vim integration for [fzf-bibtex](https://github.com/msprev/fzf-bibtex) and [bibtool](https://ctan.org/pkg/bibtool)  for easy handling of bib(la)tex citations.

+## Features

-Insert citations in pandoc markdown, latex or human-readable format.
-Fetch citation info in popup window or echo.
+- insert citations in pandoc markdown, latex or human-readable format
+- fetch citation info in a popup window or echo it for further processing
+- open pdf stored in citation with your favorite pdf reader

 Fetch info
 ![fetch](fetch.png)